 Well-illustrated both with historic and underwater images, the back-stories are brought alive with the help of quotes and anecdotes, while the underwater sections show that Sam Warwick knows his stuff.

 Sam Warwick, the son of the affable former Cunard Line Commodore Ron Warwick, is an expert diver whilst his co-author, Mike Roussel, is an experienced maritime author and their enthusiasm is very evident throughout the book.
 This is also backed up by the use of much original source material.
 At £20, this book offers excellent value for money and is highly recommended.Read the full review by Peter Newall here.

 A book that comes highy recommended.

-This book is well written, beatifully produced and should inspire and enthral a readership that streches beyond shipping and diving fanatics.
+This book is well written, beautifully produced and should inspire and enthral a readership that stretches beyond shipping and diving fanatics.

 I thoroughly enjoyed this book and I was impressed with the photography both above and under the water.
 A fine book, fit to grace any coffee table.

 The photos are exceptional, the text crisp, well-researched and interesting.
 Sam Warwick (whose father and grandfather were Cunard commodores) and Mike Roussel have written a book that’s full of history and the excitement of exploration.
 Their book is highly recommended.Read the full review by by Charles Haas here.